makinacorpus/tutorials/README.md

 # tutorials
-Collection of tutorials grouped bu theme
+Collection of tutorials grouped by theme